-John Pane is Distinguished Chair in Education Innovation and Senior Scientist in RAND’s Education unit.
-He researches the implementation and effectiveness of educational innovations, with a focus on personalized learning, education technology, math, and science.
-These investigations include explorations of policies that enable or hinder innovative uses of technology in primary and secondary schools.
+John F. Pane is a Senior Scientist in RAND’s Education and Labor Division.
+He researches the implementation and effectiveness of innovations in education, with a focus on personalized/competency-based learning, education technology, math, and science.
+These investigations include explorations of policies that enable or hinder productive uses of technology in primary and secondary schools.
 He applies experimental and rigorous quasi-experimental methods in his research studies, and also collects rich descriptive information about implementation.

 From 2015-2018 he held RAND’s Distinguished Chair in Education Innovation.
 He sits on advisory boards of several non-profit education organizations.
 Major sponsors of his research have included the U.S. Department of Education, U.S. National Science Foundation, Bill & Melinda Gates Foundation, and Wallace Foundation.
 He holds a Ph.D. in Computer Science from Carnegie Mellon University.